 People who meet the criteria for Schizotypal Personality Disorder are usually labeled as eccentric and they tend to have limited connections with others and within their relationships.
 They often do not recognize the impact their behavior has on others.
 They may also struggle with understanding appropriate social cues and develop noteworthy suspicion of other people.
 These issues can lead to severe stress and a predisposition to escape and avoid social situations.
 Individuals with this personality disorder have a tendency to hold abnormal beliefs which end up impairing their social functioning.

 Schizotypal Personality Disorder usually is identified in early adulthood and is expected to remain throughout life.
-However, schizotypal personality disorder treatment with medications and therapy can help address schizotypal personality disorder symptoms as well as early symptoms of schizophrenia disorder and if the person is motivated, it can hopefully assist them to achieve their highest level of personal and social functioning.
+However, SPD treatment with medications and therapy can help address SPD symptoms as well as early symptoms of schizophrenia disorder and if the person is motivated, it can hopefully assist them to achieve their highest level of personal and social functioning.